peering-manager/peering-manager/docs/models/peering/router.md

 exchanges or assigned direct peering sessions to them.
 You'll then be able to track on which router a BGP session is configured as well as add, change or delete said session.
-For each router that you create, the following properties are to be provided (some are however optional):
+For each router that you create, the following properties can be configured (n.b. some are optional):

-  * `Name`: a human readable name attached to a router.
+  * `Name`: a human-readable name attached to a router.
   * `Hostname`: a resolvable FQDN or an IP address to reach the router.
   * `Platform`: a network operating system which is running on the router.
   * `Encrypt Passwords`: an option to tell if protected BGP sessions use